RagedUnicorn/wow-vanilla-logparser/README.md

 ![](/Docs/pvpw_raged_unicorn_logo.png)

-> LogParser is a library for parsing combatlog messages and dispatching the results to other addons that registered to such events
+> LogParser is an Addon for parsing combatlog messages and dispatching the results to other Addons that registered to such events

-**Note: The addon on its own is not helpful to the player.
-It is to be understood as a library that is used by other addons**
+**Note:** The addon on its own is not helpful to the player.
+It is to be understood as an Addon that is used by other Addons

 ## Installation